getstrategyplus/gmo/README.md

 dokku run rake crawler:fetch
 ```

 This rake task is idempotent, that means you call it many times without need to worry about creating duplicated data.
 If a newsletter is already crawled, the task will just update the newsletter data.
-Also, this task will run every minute fetching updates from Goodbits newsletters.
+Also, this task will run every 5 minutes fetching updates from Goodbits newsletters.